Tinkerforge/doc/en/source/Hardware/Bricks/Debug_Brick.rst

 In hardware version 1.2 the D-Sub 9 connector got replaced with a Mini-USB connector and a Silicon Labs CP2104 USB-to-serial converter.
-This converter requires and extra driver that can be downloaded from the `Silicon Labs <https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx>`__ website.
+This converter requires an extra driver that can be downloaded from the `Silicon Labs <https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx>`__ website.